Acoustic monitoring of the gelation of a colloidal suspension: Introduction

 \section{Introduction}

-Acoustic waves are coupled perturbation of deformation and pressure propagating across any medium (even opaque), that can be longitudinal (associated with compression) or transverse (associated with shear deformations, strongly damped in liquids).
-They are thus sensitive to mechanical properties of materials.
-Acoustic methods can consequently be alternative or complementary to their optical counterparts.
+Acoustic waves are coupled perturbation of deformation and pressure propagating across any material medium (even opaque), that can be longitudinal (associated with compression) or transverse (associated with shear deformations, strongly damped in liquids).
+Acoustic methods are thus interesting characterization tools, alternative or complementary to their optical counterparts, giving access to different parameters and systems ranging from industry to biomedical research~\cite{bercoff_2004,errico_2015,wiklund_2007,gallot_2013,mograne_2019}.
+In particular, the short wavelengths associated with high-frequency ultrasonic waves offer a satisfactory spatial resolution, typically around a few hundreds of microns in aqueous media.
+Simple imaging approaches rely essentially on the measurement of time-of-flight of acoustic echoes in heterogeneous system, and thus on sound speed: however, acoustic attenuation also contains rich information.